WazeDev/WME-Open-Other-Maps/README.md

 # WME-Open-Other-Maps
 Open various other maps at the current WME location (if supported).

-Currently supported usage maps (data can be copied - no copyright issues):
+Currently supported usage maps (data can be copied - does **not** violate Waze's external sources policy):
 * MiDrive
 * NY state GIS FC map
 * Rosreestr